Outliers Detection in Networks with Missing Links: General model

 \section{General model}

 We consider an undirected, unweighted graph with $n$ nodes indexed from $1$ to $n$.
 To encode the set of edges, we use the \textit{adjacency matrix} of the graph, which we denote by $\bA$.
 This matrix is defined as follows: set $\bA_{ij} = 1$ if there exists an edge linking node $i$ and node $j$, and $\bA_{ij} = 0$ otherwise.
 Note that since the graph is undirected we have $\bA_{ij} = \bA_{ji}$.
 We assume there are no loops in the graph: no edge can connect a node to itself, and thus $\bA_{ii} = 0$.
+The nodes can be divided into inliers and outliers.
+Inliers correspond to the majority of the nodes, and their connection probabilities are given by a low-rank model.
+Outliers correspond to a small number of nodes with anomalous connections, and connect arbitrarily to inlier and outlier nodes.